coolbeans201/GreatTechBlogPosts/README.md

 [A single source of truth: Building a design system library](https://medium.com/mcdonalds-technical-blog/a-single-source-of-truth-building-a-design-system-library-8e12188809a8) - This provides a good template for those who want to ensure they provide a consistent user experience

 [Proactive monitoring: The why, what and how](https://medium.com/mcdonalds-technical-blog/proactive-monitoring-the-why-what-and-how-c280b117a835) - Proactive monitoring helps prevent bigger incidents from ever arising.
 It's the best way to pull off proper monitoring.

+### Miro

+[Data Products Reliability: The Power of Metadata](https://miro.com/careers/life-at-miro/tech/data-products-reliability-the-power-of-metadata/): A good overview of how Miro is implementing data contracts

 ### Netflix